Blinken says he aims to create a more diverse State Department - KION546

 State Department data underscores the challenge Blinken faces.

 Just over 70% of the full-time permanent State Department staff — civil servants and foreign service officers — are White.
 Foreign service officers literally represent the face of America at consulates and embassies around the world.
-More than 72% of foreign service specialists are White, while 10.7% are Hispanic and 10% are Black.
-More than 80% of foreign service generalists are White, while 6.5% are Hispanic and 6.2% are Black.
+More than 72% of foreign service specialists are White, while 10.7% are Hispanic, 10% are Black, .8% are American Indian and 7.2% are Asian.
+More than 80% of foreign service generalists are White, while 6.5% are Hispanic, 6.2% are Black, .5% are American Indian and 7.5% are Asian.

 The gap becomes even more stark in the most senior ranks of the foreign service, where around 87% are White.
 The most recent US census data online puts the non-Hispanic White population at 60%.